Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 How to avoid lost or duplicate logs

-What happens if the Collector process restarts?
-Without care, you risk either re-ingesting old data or skipping over new logs.
-If you set start_at: beginning, the receiver will reread all your log files and create massive duplication.
-If you set start_at: end, it will miss any logs written while the Collector was down.
+When the Collector restarts, log ingestion can easily go wrong if state is not preserved as you risk either re-ingesting old data or skipping over new logs.
+If you use start_at: beginning, the receiver will reread all your log files and create massive duplication.
+With start_at: end, you might miss any entries written while the Collector was down.

-The solution is checkpointing.
-By configuring a storage extension, you instruct the filelog receiver to save its position (the last read offset for each file) to disk.
+The way to solve this is with checkpointing.
+By configuring a storage extension, you instruct the filelog receiver to save its position in each file (the last read offset) to disk and pick up exactly where it left off.

 yaml